ChaseStewart/libPathfindingCpp/README.md

 library libpathfinding/ is a shared library that provides a wrapper over [boost::geometry](https://www.boost.org/doc/libs/1_85_0/libs/geometry/doc/html/index.html) so as to provide a desired algorithm for multi-quadcopter pathfinding.

-The layout of this repository is as follows:
+Directories and files of note in this repository:
+* _documentation/:_ a directory holding the Doxyfile for generating Doxygen documentation
+* _extra/:_ folder with DroneStatus.msg
 * _libpathfinding/:_ a directory holding the shared library for the path algorithm
+* _results/:_ a folder with .png images of the library working on main.cpp's tests
 * _main.cpp:_ an example function pre-loaded with some tests for `libpathfinding/` described in [Test Results](#test-results)
-* _render_results.py:_ a python program that renders outputs of libpathfinding's `print\_result()` via matplotlib
+* _render_results.py:_ a Python3 script that renders outputs of libpathfinding's `print\_result()` via matplotlib. **It requires input filename be `results.csv`**
-* _results/:_ a folder with .png images of the library working on main.cpp's tests
-* _extra/:_ folder with DroneStatus.msg

 ## Setup
 ### Pre-Installation